Pesäpallo: Glove

-The glove is used to ease catching the ball when playing a defensive inning.
-The glove used in pesäpallo differs from the one used in baseball both in characteristics and in appearance, resembling more a hockey goalkeeper's glove.
-The glove is made of leather although some manufacturers use different kinds of synthetic fibers on the back side.
+The glove is used to ease catching the ball when playing on defence.
+The glove used in pesäpallo differs from the one used in baseball both in characteristics and in appearance, resembling more an ice hockey goaltender's glove.
+The glove is made of leather, although some manufacturers use different kinds of synthetic fibers on the back side.
 The inside of the glove is always made of thick leather and the main differences between gloves lie in the amount and quality of padding, the thickness of the leather, the size of the glove and its shaping.

 The ball is caught into the glove's cup between the thumb and the index finger.
 Sometimes, however, the ball hits the palm and a properly designed glove can prevent injuries.

 Other devices to catch the ball are not allowed.

 Bat

 The bat is a round, tapered cylinder.
 Previously the bats used in pesäpallo were made of wood.
 These were fairly brittle and did not last very long when used to hit such a heavy ball.
-Now, wooden bats are only used in children's games and the bats used in adult's games are made of a mixture of glass fiber and carbon fiber.
+Now, wooden bats are only used in children's matches and the bats used in adults' matches are made of a mixture of glass fiber and carbon fiber.

-The biggest differences between bats lie in the weight, center of gravity, flexibility and length.
+The biggest differences between bats lie in the weight, centre of gravity, flexibility and length.
 The maximum length of the bat is 100 cm.
 When using a children's ball the maximum length of the bat is 90 cm.